mthomps4/LouisvilleWeather-API/README.md

 # LouisvilleWeather-API
-Uses OpenWeather API to show the current status for Louisville, KY
+Uses OpenWeather API to show the current temp status for Louisville, KY
+- Will return to experiment with other OpenWeather API returns.